alorence/django-modern-rpc/docs/config/server.rst

     server = RpcServer()
     server.register_namespace(math, "math")

-This will make the procedures available with the prefix "math.", so clients can call them as "math.add" and "math.subtract".
+This will make the procedures available under the prefix "math.", so clients can call them as `math.add` and `math.subtract`.

 If you don't provide a name when registering a namespace, the procedures will be registered without a prefix: